jgazeau/shadocs/exampleSite/content/english/markdown/link.md

 {{< /md >}}|

 {{< alert type="warning" >}}
-Warning, for a suer-firendly rendering (using [Markdown Render Hooks](https://gohugo.io/getting-started/configuration-markup#markdown-render-hooks)) it is recommended to **use the classic syntax**.
+Warning, for a user-friendly rendering (using [Markdown Render Hooks](https://gohugo.io/getting-started/configuration-markup#markdown-render-hooks)) it is recommended to **use the classic syntax**.
 {{< /alert >}}

 ## Escape a link